Bond girl: Eon Productions films

 There are several different archetypes for Bond girls: romantic interests, those who assist him, femmes fatales (who make an attempt on Bond's life), and sacrificial lambs (female allies or associates of Bond who wind up dead).
-Since it is debatable whether certain girls fulfil certain tropes, the following criteria are used for determining inclusion: romantic interests have (implied) sexual encounters with Bond; those women who have a principal role in assisting Bond; femmes fatales attempt to kill Bond; sacrificial lambs have an allegiance to or affiliation with Bond, and their deaths are instigated by the main villain or his henchmen.
+Since it is debatable whether certain female characters fulfil certain tropes, the following criteria are used for determining inclusion: romantic interests have (implied) sexual encounters with Bond; those women who have a principal role in assisting Bond; femmes fatales attempt to kill Bond; sacrificial lambs have an allegiance to or affiliation with Bond, and their deaths are instigated by the main villain or his henchmen.
+Prominent female characters that are not included are those that may fit certain roles but not a direct category, such as women that Bond rejects (e.g. Bibi Dahl (Lynn-Holly Johnson) from For Your Eyes Only) or women that Bond has no attraction or lasting camaraderie with (e.g. Paloma (Ana de Armas) from No Time to Die).